 Does the library have a bike lock that I can borrow?

 Bike locks can be checked out at the Main Library Circulation Desk.

 Does the library have book carts to help me carry large quantities of books?

-Book carts, for moving books within the building or to your car, may be checked out at the Circulation Desk.
+Book carts, for moving books within the building or to your car, may be checked out at the Checkout Desk.

 Does the library have any lockers I can use?

 A limited number of lockers are available in the Main Library to support the academic needs of MSU students and faculty who can apply at the Circulation Desk.
 Undergraduate students are eligible for semester lockers only.
 Graduate students are eligible for a year-long locker.
 One-day lockers and padlocks are also available for checkout at the Circulation Desk.
 Library materials that have not been checked out cannot be stored in lockers.